MaxITService/Console2Ai/readme.md

 > *— But I’ve seen products like **Warp**, **Codex CLI**, **Terminal Beta**, **Azure AIShell**, or **VS Code GitHub Copilot** do exactly the same!*

-**There are similarities, but it's Not Exactly like this.** I’ve checked all these products, and technically, **none of them work with your past console screen buffer**—not a single one!
+**There are similarities, but it's Not Exactly like this.** I’ve checked all these products, and technically, **none of them work with your past console transcript history**—not a single one!

 Let me explain:
 If you’re using Windows Terminal and suddenly realize you want to use an AI tool, here’s the catch:
 With those other products, if you didn’t start them at the beginning of your session, you have to manually “spin them up” first (except for warp, it has a button for it).
 Their seamless experience only works if you planned to use them from the start.

 **This script is different:**
-- **You don’t need to prepare or restart your session - in any PowerShell window, anywhere where you can load your profile, you can use your past context AFTER you realized you need it.**
+- **You don’t need to prepare or restart your session - in any PowerShell window where you can load your profile, you can use your past context AFTER you realized you need it.**
-- **Just press a single key and starts supplying context to AI backend tool - it's script's single purpose.**
+- **Just press a single key and it starts supplying transcript context to AI backend tool - it's the script's single purpose.**
 - **No need for large agent system prompts, thus super cheap**
 - **No need to feed unneeded interactions to inference - only after you realized you need them, on a portion you need them**
 - **Starts at the speed of inference, super fast.**
 - **Price is your API token usage.
 (Hello warp)**
 - **FOSS**
 - **Windows terminal experience if you like it**
+- **BETA: This transcript version offers improved history capture over the original screen buffer version**

 In short: **You get immediate, context-aware AI assistance, right when you need it—even if you decide to use it in the middle of your work.
 No setup, no waiting, no planning ahead.**